amklenk/Horiseon-refactor/README.md

 The goal of this project is to refactor Horiseon's code to make their website more accessible by screen readers and for SEOe.
 They are looking for:

 - Correct HTML semantics
-- A logical flow of h elements
 - Correct and succinct alt attributes, when necessary
 - Links that work correctly
+- Cleanly written, working CSS styling

 ## Table of Contents (Optional)